 - Spicy - add a pinch of cayenne or chili powder to the dressing for a spicy bite

 - Add tomato - tomatoes pair really well with the ingredients in this recipe (similar to the flavors in this Moroccan pepper salad) - fresh cherry tomatoes or sun dried are my favorite

 - Add cheese - add some small balls of mozzarella or crumbled feta for a tangy cheesy bite

 Chickpeas vs. Garbanzos

-If you're familiar with the ingredient, you know it goes by two different names: chickpeas and garbanzo beans.
+If you're familiar with the ingredient, you know the legume can go by two different names: chickpea and garbanzo bean.

 While both names are correct, the history behind them is actually quite interesting (depending on who you ask).

 The word chickpea has a Latin root, while garbanzo comes from a Spanish background.

 All this to say that certain cuisines and regions of the world may call the bean one name or the other, depending on the history of that location.